 Awards: In Ski Magazine's Top 10 East Coast Resorts 2013, Mad River Glen ranked #1 in Overall Satisfaction, #1 for Terrain Challenge, #2 for Value, and #1 in Character.

 Spread across five mountains, southern Vermont’s highest vertical (2,200 feet) is coupled with a modern lift system and impeccable grooming.
 Snowboarders love it for the exciting Zaugg Pipe Monster, Dew Zone and Ross Powers Superpipe.
-More thrills are on offer in the Adventure Zone, with its Timber Ripper Mountain Coaster — sled-like, rider-controlled cars that traverse a 375 vertical-foot descent along 3,100 feet of curving track!
-Winter sports enthusiasts love Okemo’s vertical ski challenge and the vast trail network — an exceptional skiing and riding experience for all ability levels.
-New this year: three more gladed areas and another Waffle Cabin at Jackson Gore – grab a hot Belgian waffle at the end of your run!
+More thrills are on offer in the Adventure Zone, with its Timber Ripper Mountain Coaster – sled-like, rider-controlled cars that traverse a 375-vertical-foot descent along 3,100 feet of curving track!
+Winter sports enthusiasts love Okemo's vertical ski challenge and the vast trail network – an exceptional skiing and riding experience for all ability levels.
+Recently added: three more gladed areas and another Waffle Cabin at Jackson Gore – grab a hot Belgian waffle at the end of your run!

 Awards: Ranked #1 for Family Programs in Ski Magazine's East Coast Resorts Readers Poll for 2013 and #3 among all resorts in the East.

-This winter, the resort’s 50th Anniversary season, sees four new runs on the Sun Bowl side of the mountain.
-Stratton’s 600+ acres have 96 trails for beginners to experts, plus a world-famous half-pipe among the challenges for boarders.
+Stratton's 600+ acres have 96 trails for beginners to experts, plus a world-famous half-pipe among the challenges for boarders.
 Regulars love the busy village at the base, with shops and cafés.
-The ski school is outstanding and Stratton also hosts the US Open Snowboard Championships.
+The ski school is outstanding and Stratton also hosts the U.S. Open Snowboard Championships.
 Tip: popular programs fill up quickly.
 Reserve your KidsKamp snowschool programs, childcare (for ages 6 weeks and older) and Kids Night Out in advance.

-Activities: Crossing country skiing, snow tubing, ice skating, a spa, mini snowmobiling for kids, full moon snowshoe hikes, dog sled tours
+Activities: Cross-country skiing, snow tubing, ice skating, a spa, mini snowmobiling for kids, full moon snowshoe hikes, dog sled tours.

 For more information: